Zerox-1337/Alarm-System/README.md

 1 Information

 This is a project in c for an alarm system using a micro controller.
+A website has also been made for the project.

 2 Product design specification